ahmeterdem1/SSL-Messager/README.md

 Disabling these extensions is the short answer.
 I have no idea about the proper answer yet.

 Probably will disable some other extensions for security reasons, e.g. .bat, .sh, .s, .o, ...

+Also for some reason "Bad file descriptor" error is obtained somewhat frequently in large file uploads-downloads.
+The reason is yet unknown.
+But the servers aggresive response to exceptions has been modeerated to prevent further errors resulting from other errors.